viyx/arc-search/README.md

 <p align="center"><em>Listing 1.
 Example of generated rules.</em></p>

-Howerve, before applying the induction algorithm, the raw data must first be converted into objects (e.g., `input` and `output` in *Listing 1*) and it is unknown how to transform data in advance.
-For example, in the task shown in Figure 1, if we apply *connectivity* we can extract *lines* from the input instead of individual *pixels*.
-So, if the induction process attempts to describe how to convert lines to pixels(lines in input, pixels in output), it can stack and failure.
+However, before applying the induction algorithm, the raw data must first be converted into objects (e.g., `input` and `output` in *Listing 1*), and it is unknown how to transform data in advance.
+For example, in the task shown in Figure 1, if we apply *connectivity*, we can extract *lines* from the input instead of individual *pixels*.
+So, if the induction process attempts to describe how to convert lines to pixels (lines in input, pixels in output), it can fail.
 Thus, we require flexibility in the choice of representations.

 <div align="center">
 <img src="./misc/images/move_pixels.png" alt="Task 'Move pixels right'" width="800" height="400"/>